Knowledge Worker Productivity: 8 Newsletter Management Strategies That Save 10+ Hours Weekly

 Conclusion

 Knowledge worker productivity doesn't have to suffer from newsletter overload.
-The research is clear: Workers spend 28% of their workweek on email, but are truly productive for only 2-4 hours per day.
+The research is clear: McKinsey shows workers spend 28% of their workweek on email, Microsoft measured 275 interruptions per day, and UC Irvine quantified a 23-minute recovery cost per interruption.
 Newsletter management is one of the fastest wins for reclaiming that lost time.

 Here's your action plan: